How to Upgrade RAM on Laptop?

 Check How Much Memory You’re Currently Using

-You can check your laptop’s current RAM usage in the Windows Task Manager application.
-To open this application, Press ‘Windows + X’ on your keyboard and click on the Task Manager option to see how much RAM you’re using.
+You can monitor your laptop’s RAM usage via the Windows Task Manager.
+Press ‘Windows + X’ on your keyboard and select the Task Manager option to view your current RAM usage.

-The Task Manager app also lets you see how many RAM slots are occupied and how many are available for expansion or upgrades.
-Keep in mind that this feature isn’t available on all laptops, but you can check just to confirm.
+The Task Manager also shows how many RAM slots are occupied and how many are available for expansion or upgrades.
+Note that not all laptops offer this feature, but it’s worth checking to confirm.

 Check If Your Laptop’s RAM Can Be Upgraded

-It’s important to check if your laptop’s RAM can be upgraded.
-Why?
-Because the RAM sticks in some laptops have been soldered onto the motherboard or the laptop’s back panel can’t be removed.
+It’s crucial to verify whether your laptop’s RAM can be upgraded.
+This is because, in some laptops, the RAM sticks are soldered onto the motherboard, or the laptop’s back panel cannot be removed.

-This is common in Apple laptops, MacBook Air, and Pro hence why we haven’t mentioned them in this review, particularly those from 2013 onwards.
+This situation is common in Apple laptops, such as the MacBook Air and Pro, especially those released from 2013 onwards.

-To check if you can upgrade your RAM, use tools like the Crucial System Scanner.
-When you open the portal, enter your laptop’s manufacturer and model.
-On the next screen, you should see the number of RAM slots your PC has.
+To determine if your RAM can be upgraded, use tools like the Crucial System Scanner.
+Enter your laptop’s manufacturer and model on the portal.
+The next screen will display the number of RAM slots your PC has.

 The Upgrade Process